List of Deltora Quest characters: Neridah

 Lief meets Neridah at the Rithmere Games, where she is known as Neridah the Swift.
 She is deceitful, agile and seeks to merit personal gain from every enterprise.
 She embarrasses Lief by beating him, but is drugged by Doom before she can compete in the later rounds.
 She is captured by Grey Guards with Glock, but is rescued by Doom and both decide to join the Resistance.
 She later meets Lief, Barda and Jasmine again near Tora while accompanying Doom to find Dain.
 She refuses to return to the Resistance with Doom and Dain.
 She instead begs Lief, Barda and Jasmine to let her join their group so they can escort her home, as she does not want to return to the Resistance for she holds unrequited feelings for Doom.
 In reality, she intends to travel to the Valley of the Lost in order to claim the great diamond out of greed.
 However, Lief, Barda and Jasmine tire greatly of her companionship, as she is complaining and sulky.
 They eventually sneak off on her early in the morning while she sleeps.
 To their disbelief, Neridah pursues them and is also challenged to a game for a chance to win the diamond.
 But she refuses and is allowed to leave, taking advantage to secretly steal the diamond.
 However, the diamond holds a curse preventing anyone from obtaining it through dishonorable and deceitful means, with Neridah slipping on a smooth rock in the river and knocking her head, drowning in the river.
 In the anime, Neridah survived and was instead captured by Ocaus before being saved by Lief's group, giving them the diamond.

+Joanna

+Joanna is a contestant in the Rithmere Games, and is the wife of another contestant, Orwen.
+She is bitter over losing the prior contest to Brianne of Lees, who supposedly fled with the prize money.
+She and her husband make it to the final eight, but during the finals, she is strangled unconscious by Glock, causing Orwen's disqualification when he helps her.
+By the end of the series, she and Orwen have become the champions of the games.

+Orwen

+Orwen is a contestant in the Rithmere Games, and is the husband of another contestant, Joanna.
+He and his wife make it to the final eight.
+During the finals, he is pitted against Jasmine, but abandons this fight to help his wife, who is strangled unconscious by Glock, causing his disqualification when he helps her.
+By the end of the series, he and Joanna have become the champions of the games.